From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Technical implementation: 4 hours weekly

-The revelation: He was doing 30 hours weekly of work someone else could do at $40-60/hour while high-value $500/hour strategic work sat undone.
+The revelation was clear: he was doing 30 hours each week of work that someone else could handle for $40–$60/hour, while high-value $500/hour strategic work was not getting done.

-Why it persisted: Identity attachment.
-“I’m a technical founder.
+It persisted because of identity attachment.
+In his words: “I’m a technical founder.
 Delivery is real work.
 Strategy feels like avoiding work.”
-Common trap at this stage.
+This is a common trap at this stage.

 Week 4-6: Documentation and Delegation Wave